panoptesDev/panoptis-program-library/stake-pool/cli/README.md

 setting up your own stake pool.
 These scripts require the Solcoin CLI tool suite, which can be downloaded by following the instructions at (https://docs.solana.com/cli/install-solana-cli-tools).
-Additionally, you must have a usable keypair, created at the default location using `safecoin-keygen new`.
+Additionally, you must have a usable keypair, created at the default location using `panoptis-keygen new`.

 ### setup-local.sh

-Builds the stake pool program and sets up a `safecoin-test-validator` with some new validator vote accounts.
+Builds the stake pool program and sets up a `panoptis-test-validator` with some new validator vote accounts.

 The only input it accepts is a number, for the number of vote accounts to create, e.g.: